suborbital/docs/website/docs/e2-core/usage/build-your-application.md

 ✅ DONE: Bundle was created -> ./runnables.wasm.zip
 ```

-## Running the Atmo development server
+## Running the E2Core development server

-Once you have your Runnable Bundle, you can run Atmo:
+Once you have your Runnable Bundle, you can run E2Core:

 ```bash
 subo dev
 ```

-Atmo will start up serving on port 8080, and you will begin to see its structured
+E2Core will start up serving on port 8080, and you will begin to see its structured
 logs in your terminal.

 :::note
-Check Docker to ensure only Atmo is running on the port or else the
+Check Docker to ensure only E2Core is running on the port or else the
-Atmo development server will not start correctly.
+E2Core development server will not start correctly.
 :::

 Make a request to `POST localhost:8080/hello` with a request body to see it in action.

-The version of Atmo being run by `subo dev` is dictated by the `atmoVersion` key in your Directive.
+The version of E2Core being run by `subo dev` is dictated by the `E2CoreVersion` key in your Directive.